 Mr. Geist is the Founder, Chairman and CEO of Utopian Wireless Corporation.
-He has 17 years of experience as an entrepreneurial telecommunications, regulatory and transactions attorney and executive focusing principally on FCC licensed 2.5 GHz spectrum, having been immersed in nearly every major legal, regulatory, technical, business, and financial development in the modern 2.5 GHz spectrum industry throughout his career.
-A leader in the development of the 2.5 GHz industry during this time, Mr. Geist was Co-Founder, Director, President and General Counsel of SpectrumLink Networks, Inc., a wireless broadband company which through a transaction with Goldman Sachs Principal Investment Area initiated by Mr. Geist and SpectrumLink in 2001, was merged into and became Clearwire Holdings, Inc., a company acquired in 2003 by Craig McCaw that became Clearwire Corporation pursuant to a transaction also initiated and facilitated by Mr. Geist.
-Working with Clearwire from 2004 through 2006, Mr. Geist was directly responsible for the acquisition by Clearwire of 3 billion MHz pops of its initial 2.5 GHz spectrum holdings prior to its 2008 merger transaction with Sprint.
-In 2013, Sprint Corporation acquired a 100% interest in Clearwire.
+He has over two decades of experience as a telecommunications entrepreneur, executive and attorney focusing principally on FCC licensed 2.5 GHz spectrum, having been immersed in nearly every major legal, regulatory, technical, business, and financial development in the modern 2.5 GHz spectrum industry throughout his career.
+As a leader in the development of the 2.5 GHz industry in the U.S., Mr. Geist was Co-Founder, Director, President and General Counsel of SpectrumLink Networks, Inc., a wireless broadband company which through a transaction with Goldman Sachs Principal Investment Area initiated by Mr. Geist and SpectrumLink in 2001, was merged into and became Clearwire Holdings, Inc., a company acquired in 2003 by wireless industry pioneer Craig McCaw that became Clearwire Corporation pursuant to a transaction also initiated and facilitated by Mr. Geist.
+Working with Clearwire from 2003 through 2007, Mr. Geist was directly responsible for the acquisition by Clearwire of 3 billion MHz pops of its initial 2.5 GHz spectrum holdings prior to its 2008 merger transaction with Sprint.
+In 2013, Sprint Corporation acquired a 100% interest in Clearwire for $14 billion.
 Subsequent to his work with Clearwire, in 2006, Mr. Geist also founded Utopian Wireless Corporation to aggregate 2.5 GHz spectrum holdings in secondary and tertiary markets and deploy wireless services to underserved areas.

 and founder and Chairman of EBSspectrum.org (www.ebsspectrum.org)

 , a comprehensive online guide to 2.5 GHz spectrum opportunities.
 Throughout his career, Mr. Geist has been a frequent speaker and lecturer at emerging telecommunications industry conferences and events, and has authored numerous articles in emerging telecommunications trade publications.
-He holds a Juris Doctorate from the Catholic University of America School of Law, Washington, D.C., with special certificate in communications law from its Institute for Communications Law Studies.
-Mr. Geist is also a graduate of Temple University, Philadelphia, PA, Magna Cum Laude, where he also received an Honors Inter-disciplinary degree in communications law (self designed), was a Dean's Scholar, and was inducted into the Phi Beta Kappa National Honor Society and the Alpha Lambda Delta Honor Society.
+He holds a Juris Doctorate from the Catholic University of America School of Law, Washington, D.C., with a special certificate in communications law from its Institute for Communications Law Studies.
+Mr. Geist is also a graduate of Temple University, Philadelphia, PA, Magna Cum Laude, where he also received an Honors Inter-disciplinary degree in communications law (self designed) as a member of the University Honors Program, was a Dean's Scholar, and was inducted into the Phi Beta Kappa National Honor Society and the Alpha Lambda Delta Honor Society.

 Gregory L. Rohde